Mill Farm Sports Village: Other sporting facilities

-As well as the football stadium, the Mill Farm Sports Village also contains 3rd generation artificial turf football and hockey pitches for community use, and a sports science centre.
+As well as the football stadium, the Mill Farm Sports Village also contains artificial turf football and hockey pitches for community use, and a sports science centre.

 Commercial facilities

 Mill Farm Sports Village also contains an Aldi supermarket, Euro Garages petrol station with a Spar, Greggs bakery and KFC fast food restaurant.
 There are future opportunities for a 60-bed hotel on-site.